passportxyz/eas-proxy/docs/03-new-deployment.md

 2. Run `initializeChainInfo.ts` and follow instructions
 3. Run `deployVerifierAndAttester.ts` (this calls addVerifier and setEASAddress)
 4. Run `deployResolver.ts`
+5. Run `deploySchemas.ts`
+6. Run `resolverSetScoreSchema.ts`
-5. Run `deployPassportDecoder.ts`
+6. Run `deployPassportDecoder.ts`
-6. Run `setupDecoder.ts`
+7. Run `setupDecoder.ts`
-7. Verify contracts, make sure everything looks good
+8. Verify contracts, make sure everything looks good
-8. Ensure `PASSPORT_MULTISIG_ADDRESS` is set in your .env, then run `transferOwnership.ts`
+9. Ensure `PASSPORT_MULTISIG_ADDRESS` is set in your .env, then run `transferOwnership.ts`
-9. Create EAS schemas pointing to the new resolver, add to `onChainInfo.json`
+10. Create EAS schemas pointing to the new resolver, add to `onChainInfo.json`
-10. In the Passport app, copy over the new `deployments` directory and configure `NEXT_PUBLIC_ACTIVE_ON_CHAIN_PASSPORT_CHAINIDS` and `NEXT_PUBLIC_POSSIBLE_ON_CHAIN_PASSPORT_CHAINIDS`
+11. In the Passport app, copy over the new `deployments` directory and configure `NEXT_PUBLIC_ACTIVE_ON_CHAIN_PASSPORT_CHAINIDS` and `NEXT_PUBLIC_POSSIBLE_ON_CHAIN_PASSPORT_CHAINIDS`